ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_plotting_the_track_of_hurricane_sandy.rst

 This could be done with a :ref:`Symbol Plotting <msymb_icon>` icon by specifying the list of labels we want to plot into the map.
 However, to make it reusable for other datasets as well, we will do it programmatically by using Metview *Macro*.

 Create a new *Macro* and edit it.
-First, read the CSV file in with the `Table Reader <https://confluence.ecmwf.int/display/METV/Table+Reader>`_:
+First, read the CSV file in with :func:`read_table` :

 .. code-block:: python